hoprnet/simulations/README.md

 ### `waitlist-update`

 The module generates the list of eligible nodes to join the HOPR network.
-It requires a `registry` file, which is the results (.xlsx format) from the form that community members fill in when asking to join.
-It generates an .xlsx file that list the elgibles nodes.
+It requires a `registry` file, which is the results (.json format) from the form that community members fill in when asking to join.
+It generates an .json file that list the elgibles nodes and safes in a smart contract call compliant format.

 The module relies solely on subgraph calls to get relevant data, and filter out non-eligible nodes.
 This comes with some mandatory environment variables:
 - `SUBGRAPH_SAFES_URL`: url of the `hopr-nodes-dufour` subgraph